sagyant/sample_codes/README.md

 # sample_codes
-All Trial Codes wrritten in Google Collab
+All Trial Codes written in Google Collab